espocrm/documentation/docs/administration/fields.md

 Provides an ability to make forms dynamic.
 It's possible to define conditions making certain fields visible, required or read-only.
 Conditions will be checked automatically when data in the form is changed.

-For *Enum*, *Array*, *Multi-Enum*, *Checklist* fields it's possible to define different sets of options that will be available for the field depending on which condition is met.
+For *Enum*, *Array*, *Multi-Enum*, *Checklist* fields. it's possible to define different sets of options that will be available for the field depending on which condition is met.
 See more [here](dynamic-logic.md).

 Available items:

 * Conditions making field visible
 * Conditions making field required
 * Conditions making field read-only
-* Conditional options – for enum, multi-enum, checklist, array, varvhar fields
+* Conditional options – for enum, multi-enum, checklist, array, varchar fields

 ----